13 Google Chrome Tips and Tricks for Beginners

-Chrome browser is used by nearly 40% of the internet users due to its easy to use features and high security level.
-There are as many as hidden shortcuts and tips to enhance the user experience of Chrome.
-Here are some useful tips for Windows users using Chrome browser based on the highly used features.
+Chrome browser is used by nearly 60% of the internet users due to its easy to use features and high security level.
+There are as many as hidden features and tips to enhance the user experience of Chrome.
+Here are some useful tips for Windows users using Chrome browser.

 For keyboard shortcut, use Alt + Home to access home page of the browser.